 "Public speaking is often said to be the greatest fear a person can have, even greater than death.
 Consequently, researchers have long been examining the causes and treatments for public speaking anxiety to help individuals overcome this fear" (Finn, 2008, para.
 1).

 Longer direct quotations require a special block formatting.
-APA requires that a quotation of 40 or more words appears in a freestanding block of typewritten lines without quotation marks.
-Start block quotations on a new line and indent all lines in the block (using the same distance from the left margin as you would for the indentation at the beginning of a new paragraph).
-The entire block quotation should be double-spaced.
+APA requires that a quotation of 40 or more words must appear in a freestanding block of typewritten lines without quotation marks.
+Start block quotations on a new line, indent all lines in the block, and double-space the entire block quotation, as shown in the example on p.
+35 of this document.
+If you are providing the citation at the end, finish the last sentence with a period before listing the parenthetical reference.
 Here again we must emphasize that direct quotations, especially lengthy ones, should be used only when absolutely necessary for your particular purposes.
-If you are providing the citation at the end, finish the last sentence with a period before listing the parenthetical reference (see the example of a block quotation provided on p.
-35 of this document).